Secret Server Reported Events

 suid The user ID of the user who triggered or executed the action.

-suser The username associated with the suid user ID.
+suser The username associated with the suid.

 Vendor The name of the vendor or the company associated with the product.

-Version The version number of the Secret Server.
+Version The version number of Secret Server.